Pterodactyl Ascender: Variants

 The Cuyuna 430D powerplant was greatly improved by the addition of a 2:1 belt reduction drive, allowing larger propellers of 54 inches diameter to be used.
 This produced more thrust and less noise.
 The modified powerplant was called the Cuyuna 430R.

 Fitting the new powerplant into the Ptraveler drastically improved the aircraft's take-off and climb performance.
 The new model was named the "Ascender" for its improved climb rate and also in tribute to the Curtiss-Wright XP-55 Ascender, an early canard fighter design.
-In 1981 a complete kit cost USD$4200.
+In 1981 a complete kit cost USD4200.